Kingdom of Colchis | Georgian Black Tea

 Tasting experience: rich and bold (like Himalayan Assamica blacks), with notes of orange zest and cinnamon.

-Georgia (the country) has almost two centuries of tea growing traditions, and it’s barely in the radar screen of tea drinkers in North America.
-It should be.
+Georgia (the country) has almost two centuries of tea growing traditions, and it’s barely on North America's radar.

 In the early 19th century, demand for Chinese tea was at a record high in the Russian Empire.
 As boatloads of (legally and illegally) traded tea reached Russian ports, a few visionary entrepreneurs decided to take a shot at growing tea plants in some of the (arguably few) suitable locations within the Empire.